shirleytruffierblanc/gender-identification/README.md

 # Gender identification
 This program permit to identify 3 types of name : bob, alicia, cookie.
 The program identify the gender of it, bob like a boy, alicia like a girl and cookie like a dog.
-And the other name or words are unknwon.
+And the other name or words are unknown by the program.
 Here the input.txt file contains information to run the program like an example.

 ## Getting started